 Assessment for week seven of my how to build muscle at home with limited equipment.
 My journey was fascinating.
 The elephant in the room was the coronavirus.
-Like most others, Coronavirus has confined me to my house.
-The gyms are closed, and Covid limited my access to the equipment I need.
+Like most others, coronavirus has confined me to my house.
+The gyms are closed, and Covid limited my access to the needed equipment.

-I have a bench, dumbbells, barbells, and 150 lbs of weight.
+I have a bench, dumbbells, barbells, and 150 lbs.
 I just completed my strength and endurance training phase during week six.
-If you have been following my blog, then you know I believe you have to get stronger to get bigger.
+If you have been following my blog, you know I believe you have to get stronger to get bigger.

 So how do you build muscle at home with limited equipment?
 The key to building muscle is the diet, sleep, and the glycolytic energy pathway.
-By eating a calorie surplus focusing on protein and a workout that places pressure on the glycolytic pathway, muscle gains happen.
-The glycolytic energy pathway is the energy source that’s near muscles.
+Muscle gains happen by eating a calorie surplus focusing on protein, and a workout that places pressure on the glycolytic pathway.
+The glycolytic energy pathway is the energy source that tight muscles.